tarwn/lessthandot-hugo/blogs/content/posts/2011-07-01-2011-quarter-2-goal-review.md

 ---
 July 1, 2011.
 Dang.
 It's a gorgeous summer morning here in Wisconsin.
 With the amazing first half of the year I've had, I'm looking forward to the second half even more.

-Normally, this time of the year I'd say something like, “I can't believe how fast this year is flying by!”
+Normally, this time of the year I'd say something like, "I can't believe how fast this year is flying by!"
 But this year, things are different.
 I've been busy, but I've taken breaks too.
 I've been able to enjoy my successes, and learn from the failures.

 How awesome has 2011 been so far?